any-docs/css/content/guides/flexible_box_layout/relationship_with_other_layout_methods/index.md

 ### The writing modes

-The writing modes specification defines the following values of the {{cssxref("writing-mode")}} property, which serve to change the direction that blocks are laid out on the page, to match the direction that blocks lay out when content is formatted in that particular writing mode.
+The writing modes specification defines the following values of the `writing-mode` property, which serve to change the direction that blocks are laid out on the page, to match the direction that blocks lay out when content is formatted in that particular writing mode.
 You can change the live example below to these modes in order to see what happens to the flex layout.

 - `horizontal-tb`
 - `vertical-rl`